-Without an account, you are still able to access digital books from our digital subscription service, TumbleBooks, or audiobooks from our audiobook subscription service, Tales2Go, by clicking on the “Digital Reading” tab above.
-Passwords for those services can be found on that page.
+Without an account, you are still able to access digital and audiobooks from our digital subscription service, TumbleBooks, by clicking on the “Digital Reading” tab above.
+Passwords can be found on that page.
 Our online news/magazine service, PressReader, is also found on the Digital Reading page, but can only be accessed while on school property.

 As a KAS Parent, you also have access to our school databases, which can be found by clicking on “Online Databases” above.
 These are paid services that our students use to research and explore new learning.

 To find other available resources for you and your child such as free online resources, more digital reading options, or a curated list of databases, click on your child’s school below:

 Elementary students select books to support independent reading with their teachers on a weekly basis.
 The number of books they check out depends on their grade level, teacher, and the number of times they visit the library, ranging from 1 book to 6 books.
 KAS believes that self selection is an important part of becoming an independent reader.
 (Click here for more information on self selection at KAS).
 Elementary students may only select books from the Elementary side of the library; any books selected from the Secondary side must be with parent or teacher approval and supervision.

 Students, PK through 1st grade, enjoy a story read aloud to them every or every other week in the library before selecting their books.

 Middle school and High school students may visit the library before school, during their breaks, and after school.
 Secondary students may check out up to ten books for two weeks from either the Elementary or Secondary side of the library.